bduffany/rules_lightningcss/README.md

   - Given a file like `MyComponent.module.css`, generates `MyComponent.module.css.js` containing a map with classes that can be imported and referenced from JS or TS code.
-  - This is done using a small tool written in C that directly generates a JS file based on the JSON output from lightningcss.
+  - This is done using a small, fast tool written in C++ that parses the JSON output from lightningcss and directly generates a JS file.

 ## Usage